jak3/jak3.github.io/mica/review/en/2019-04-19-purana-purusha.rst

 Every *Kriyaban* independent from his/her lineage find insights reading this book.
 Lots of paragraph (transliterated) have been taken directly from Shama Churn diaries and memories are reported as it is.
 I appreciate also the glossary, really well detailed.
-A true teaching the words of this book and I must admit that sometimes truth reveal itself against your previous precepts.
-You must be always open minded to changes, evaluate them deeply with your inner Self and choose.
-Personally, I have do some changes to my *sadhana*.
-I write to you some of the phrases that catch my attention into categories:
+A true teaching in my humble opinion, even if sometimes it differs from my previous beliefs and precepts.
+You should be as much as possible open minded to changes and you should evaluate them deeply with your inner Self.
+Personally, while reading this book, I have done some changes to my *sadhana*.
+I write here some of the phrases that catch my attention:

 General topics
 --------------